Leg Cramps at Night Every Night? Here's What Actually Helps

 What Works: Nocturnal Leg Cramps Specifically

-A 2021 randomized, double-blind, placebo-controlled, multicenter trial (Barna et al., PMID: 34719399) studied 175 adults with frequent nocturnal leg cramps:
+According to a 2021 randomized, double-blind, placebo-controlled, multicenter trial published in Nutrition Journal by Barna et al. (PMID: 34719399), a study of 175 adults with frequent nocturnal leg cramps found:

 - Both groups improved (natural regression), but the magnesium group improved significantly more